CadyFavazzo/cadycrafts/pages/about.md

 - creatures
 - clothing

-And now here is a numbered list:
+Here they are in a numbered list:

 1. cards
 2. collage